zakimjz/zakimjz.github.io/pages/courses/mlib/capstone1.md

 **Due Date**: April 18th, before midnight

 This is a group assignment, comprising part I of the final/capstone project for the course.
 A group is made up of two persons.
+Each student must detail their role, as described below.

-Send me your group information by monday (11th April, before midnight).
+Send me via email your group information by monday (11th April, before midnight).
 Talk to students during class or via email to create groups.

 The capstone project comprises implementing AlphaFold2 in two parts.
 In part I, you will implement the Evoformer Trunk for the AlphaFold2